 The Board of Directors recognizes the importance of receiving regular input from our stockholders on important issues, such as our compensation policies and procedures.
 The Board believes it is appropriate for executive compensation to continue to be submitted to an advisory vote of stockholders on an annual basis.
-An annual advisory vote on our executive compensation will allow the Board and Compensation and Human Capital Committee to regularly receive an updated evaluation and meaningful input from stockholders on the compensation of our executive compensation policies, practices and procedures.
+An annual advisory vote on our executive compensation will allow the Board and Compensation and Human Capital Committee to regularly receive an updated evaluation and meaningful input from stockholders on the compensation of our executive officers and on our executive compensation policies, practices and procedures.